henokdebe/Rainbow-Gitim/README.md

-# Rainbow-Gitim
+# Rainbow-Gitim and unicorns
-Trying to understand git hub
+Trying to understand git hub and unicorns

-im very exited to learn git hub am using github tutorials on youtube rainbow paem is funny am a winner ] am strong am adrimmer lets do it
+im very exited to learn git hub am using github tutorials on youtube rainbow paem is funny am a winner fairy tails fast typing] am strong am adrimmer lets do it